PennState/jms-tools/jms-reactive-client/README.md

 ## Logging

 The JMS Reactive Client specifies only ``slf4j-api`` as a dependency.
-The application built using this library should add and implementation if output logging is desired.
+The application built using this library should add an implementation if output logging is desired.
 Test logging is configured so that executing tests can output to the console (Note that this is not encouraged by the JUnit 5 API).